yinglingbryan/Blog-Manager/README.md

 Additionally, an individual page is dynamically generated for each blog post with a custom "pretty url", which increases web crawler indexing and boosts SEO for the website.
 Has the ability to specify categories, authors, and thumbnail images for each blog post.

-This Blog manager is a stand-alone plugin for Concrete 5 and is currently being used on https://mghus.com/blog and https://mycvl.com/blog.
+This Blog manager is a stand-alone plugin for Concrete 5 and is currently being used at https://mghus.com/blog and https://mycvl.com/blog.